munkeyto/faq-accordion-card/README.md

 -->

 ## Overview
-This is a FAQ Accordion-styled card that can be used for common question regarding services.
+This is a FAQ Accordion-styled card that can be used for common questions regarding services.

 <!-- ! ### Screenshot -->